Comparison

 - You require a Git-native audit trail instead of a trail of email attachments

-DraftView gives reviewers a familiar, Word-like suggestion experience on your actual GitHub PR — and every edit syncs back as a native GitHub Suggested Change.
+DraftView ingests every doc PR into one review queue and gives reviewers a familiar, Word-like suggestion experience on the actual GitHub PR.
+Every edit syncs back as a native GitHub Suggested Change, and each sign-off is recorded for your AI-oversight trail.
 No transcription, no stray .docx files.